 Last year, we came across an article in The Wall Street Journal titled “Résumés Are Starting to Look Like Instagram—and Sometimes Even Tinder.”

 Given that we often get questions from our clients about the best resume format to use, we wanted to share our insights on the topic.

 Simply put, your resume is a professional document.

 As such, we always recommend a modern yet conservative resume format.

 From our experience and discussions with recruiters, resumes that incorporate photos, graphics, logos, and colors do attract attention - but often not in a good way.

 Based on the (predominantly negative) reactions that we’ve seen from recruiters with regard to graphic resumes, we strongly recommend playing it safe.

 By using standard resume formatting, you’re able to achieve the following outcomes:

-Your number one priority when applying for a job is to be taken seriously, and your resume is typically your first (and potentially last) impression.
-Keep it classy.
+Your number one priority when applying for a job is to be taken seriously.

 If an element of your resume even has the potential to make someone cringe or roll their eyes, it's best to avoid it.